BeeStation/NSV13/config/starmap/README.md

 Checklist:

--Any systems referenced in adjacency_list by name MUST exist.
+- Any systems referenced in adjacency_list by name MUST exist.
--All systems MUST have the <required> props supplied, or the map will not load, and it will fallback to the default, hardcoded map.
+- All systems MUST have the <required> props supplied, or the map will not load, and it will fallback to the default, hardcoded map.
--All hardcoded systems must be present, pending removal of this requirement.
+- All hardcoded systems must be present, pending removal of this requirement.
--(If using startup_proc) Ensure that startup_proc is defined on parse_startup_proc.
+- (If using startup_proc) Ensure that startup_proc is defined on parse_startup_proc.
--Ensure the json parses
+- Ensure the json parses
--Escape all special chars (IE: "") with \
+- Escape all special chars (IE: "") with \

 ## Format: